VoarL/music_player_altera_fpga/README.md

 ## Introduction

-For the second lab in ECE 224, we developed a digital audio player using an Altera FPGA-based NIOS II system.
+I developed a digital audio player using an Altera FPGA Max10 on the NIOS II core.
 This project focused on integrating various hardware IP cores and software components to enable audio playback from a MicroSD card, controlled through an LCD-based user interface and push-button inputs.
 By leveraging embedded programming and hardware description languages (HDL), we implemented a fully functional music player while gaining practical experience with system-on-chip (SoC) design and software-hardware integration.

 ## Features